Brixt18/flask-shoppingcart/README.md

 **Parameters:**
 - `product_id` (str): The unique identifier of the product to completely remove from the cart.
 If the product doesn't exist in the cart, the method will silently do nothing (no error is raised).
 All data associated with this product, including quantity and extra data, will be permanently deleted from the cart.
+- `silent` (bool, optional): If False, if the product does not exists in the cart, a `ProductNotFoundError` error will be raised.
+When `True`, no error will be raised the if products either exists or not in the cart.
+Default is `True`

 **Example:**
 ```python